aulneau/react-blockstack-redux-bundler/README.md

 ## About this starter

 This is a barebones kit that should be able to get you up and running with blockstack auth pretty quickly.
-[Don't know what blockstack is?](https://blockstack.org).
+[Don't know what blockstack is?](https://blockstack.org)
 This starter is using the latest versions of everything it can, React, babel, webpack, etc, with some sensible defaults for bundling.
 For state management, it's using [redux-bundler](https://reduxbundler.com/) which is an abstraction on top of redux and reselect.
 State is persisted locally through [money-clip](https://github.com/HenrikJoreteg/money-clip).
 [react-hot-loader](https://github.com/gaearon/react-hot-loader) is also implemented for hot module reloading (HMR) during development.
-[Prettier](https://prettier.io/) is also used for code formatting.
+[Prettier](https://prettier.io/) is for code formatting `yarn format`.

 #### Development